Military member with drone

-In an era of heightened geopolitical tensions and rapid technological advancements, the United States continues to prioritize defense innovation to maintain its global leadership and national security.
-With a proposed $850 billion defense budget for 2025, including a significant allocation for research and development, the Department of Defense is leveraging cutting-edge technologies and fostering public-private partnerships to stay ahead.
-By examining the landscape of defense tech investment and the DOD’s efforts to bridge the gap between innovation and production, we provide a look at how the U.S. is using the power of innovators to address the latest national security challenges.
+By examining the landscape of defense tech investment and the Department of Defense’s (DOD) efforts to bridge the gap between innovation and production, we provide a look at how the U.S. is using the power of innovators to address the latest national security challenges.

 Making it successfully through the “Valley of Death”

 From large defense incumbents to small startups, the DOD works with a variety of partners to fulfill its needs.
 However, for startups with tight resources and less familiarity with how the DOD operates, procuring a government contract can be a very challenging process to navigate.
 This is a problem, as startups are often the ones developing the latest technological innovations.
 Many startups encounter the “Valley of Death,” the difficult period between receiving initial government funding and achieving commercialization.
 To solve this problem, the DOD has been redefining how it collaborates with private companies.
-This, combined with the ample amounts of private capital, means the success rate of defense tech startups could greatly improve.
+This, combined with ample amounts of private capital, means the success rate of defense tech startups could greatly improve.

 Phases of SBIR & STTR programs and the Valley of Death